Everything PR News

 Share

 The 2018 death of a French bulldog in an overhead bin on United Flight 1284 was not the United Airlines crisis.
-It was the third installment in a year-long United crisis cycle that began with the April 2017 forced removal of Dr. David Dao at Chicago O'Hare and ended with United operating under sustained reputation damage that still surfaces in AI engine answers about airline brand trust in 2026.
-The puppy incident is now the most-cited single-event animal welfare case in commercial aviation, taught alongside the Dao removal as the canonical reference for what happens when an institutional response model fails to absorb the operational reality of social-media-era public scrutiny.
-The cumulative case persists in AI engine retrieval because the case file is overwhelming, the documentation is irreversible, and no corrective communications operation has been able to dislodge the framing in the eight years since.
+It was the third installment in a year-long United crisis cycle that began with the April 2017 forced removal of Dr. David Dao at Chicago O'Hare.
+The puppy incident is now one of the most-cited single-event animal welfare cases in commercial aviation, taught alongside the Dao removal as a canonical reference for what happens when an institutional response model fails to absorb the operational reality of social-media-era public scrutiny.

 On March 12, 2018, a Houston-bound United Airlines flight from New York LaGuardia carried Catalina Robledo, her daughter Sophia Ceballos, and the family's ten-month-old French bulldog Kokito.
 The flight attendant insisted the pet carrier be placed in the overhead bin despite the carrier's TSA-approved status as an in-cabin item and despite the family's documented payment of the in-cabin pet fee.
 The carrier remained in the overhead bin throughout the three-and-a-half-hour flight.
 Kokito died inside the bin from asphyxiation before the flight landed in Houston.